prismspecs/prismspecs.github.io/index.md

             <div class="about-text">
                 <p>
                     I'm a Software Engineer with a passion for artificial intelligence and creative technology.
-                    With expertise in Python, JavaScript, and modern ML frameworks, I build systems that process multimedia inputs, analyze real-time data, and create interactive experiences.
+                    With expertise in Python, C++, C#, JavaScript, and modern ML frameworks, I build systems that process multimedia inputs, analyze real-time data, and create interactive experiences.
                 </p>
                 <p>